printfdebugging/dotfiles/README.md

 look into tags if they are usefull.
 I think they are, considering that they are used to run groups of tasks, tagged similarly

+## Another lesson learnt

+If it's not a problem, then it's considered wise to create an ansible user to do all the deeds, and leave the system users.
+So for things like installing packages and so on, the ansible user is used, so that it doesn't ask for passwords.
+And for copying config files, and other similar tasks, the ssh user is used.